OnlyFans Analytics: The 10 Numbers That Separate Growing Creators From Stuck Ones

 What to aim for: $15–$30/subscriber/month is typical.
 Top creators exceed $50/subscriber/month through strong PPV, tips, and custom content engagement.

-Can you imagine what happens to your total revenue when your ARPS increases by $10 — with zero new subscribers?
+Picture what happens to your total revenue when your ARPS increases by $10 — with zero new subscribers.
 If you have 300 subscribers, that’s $3,000 more per month from the audience you already have.
+No new promotion required.

 5. PPV Unlock Rate

-How to track: (Number of unlocks ÷ Number of subscribers PPV was sent to) × 100.
-Track for every PPV send.
+How to track: (Number of unlocks ÷ Number of subscribers PPV was sent to) × 100 — tracked per send.

-What to aim for: 15-30% for standard PPV.
-Premium content will naturally have lower unlock rates.
+What to aim for: 15–30% for standard PPV.
+Premium or highly explicit content will have lower rates.
 Read our PPV strategy guide for optimization based on these numbers.
+For long-term income trajectory, also read our guide on how to be successful on OnlyFans.

-As you track unlock rates per content type, you’ll begin to notice clear patterns in what your specific audience responds to.
-This data is your content strategy.
+As you track unlock rates per content type, you’ll begin to see clear patterns in what your specific audience responds to.
+This data is your content strategy — more reliable than any intuition.

 6. Subscriber Lifetime Value (LTV)

-At first LTV feels like an abstract concept.
-Later, you realize it’s the number that determines how much you can afford to invest in acquiring and retaining subscribers.
+LTV is the number that determines how much you can invest in acquiring and retaining subscribers.
+It feels abstract until you see how it governs every growth decision.

 How to track: Average ARPS × Average subscription length (in months).

 Example: ARPS of $20 × average subscription of 3 months = $60 LTV.
 Increase either metric and LTV compounds.
-Get ARPS to $25 or average subscription to 4 months: LTV jumps to $75-$100.
+Get ARPS to $25 or average subscription to 4 months, and LTV jumps to $75–$100.
+Both together changes your entire business model.

 7. Conversion Rate

-There’s a reason some creators drive massive social media traffic and see minimal subscriber growth: they have a conversion problem, not a traffic problem.
-Knowing the difference determines where you invest your energy.
+Some creators drive massive social media traffic and see minimal subscriber growth.
+They have a conversion problem, not a traffic problem.
+Knowing the difference determines where you invest your time.

 How to track: Compare social media link clicks (from platform analytics) to new subscribers gained during the same period.
 Approximate conversion rate = new subscribers ÷ estimated link clicks.

-What to aim for: 5-15% conversion rate from page visitors to subscribers is typical.
-Below 5% suggests a page profile or pricing issue.
+What to aim for: 5–15% conversion from page visitors to subscribers.
+Below 5% signals a profile, pricing, or content preview issue — not a traffic issue.

 8. Content Engagement Rate

-You’ll be fascinated and feel a strong compulsion to track engagement per content type once you see how clearly it predicts retention and PPV performance.
-High engagement correlates strongly with high retention — posts that generate interaction tell you what your audience genuinely values.
+Engagement per content type predicts retention and PPV performance.
+High engagement correlates strongly with high retention — posts that generate real interaction tell you what your audience genuinely values.

 How to track: Record likes and comments on each post.
 Divide by subscriber count for an engagement percentage.
-Track which content types generate the most interaction consistently.
+Track which content types consistently generate the most interaction.

-The ones who build the highest-retention accounts use engagement data to guide their content decisions.
 Create more of what engages.
 Create less of what doesn’t.
-The data tells you which is which.
+The data tells you which is which with more accuracy than any guess.

 9. Promotion ROI

-There’s a reason systematic creators outperform effort-based creators over time: they know which activities produce subscribers and which activities produce busyness.
+Systematic creators outperform effort-based creators over time because they know which activities produce subscribers — and which produce busyness that feels productive but isn’t.

-How to track: After each major promotional effort (a viral post, a Reddit appearance, a collaboration, a promotion), note the spike in new subscribers and the resulting revenue increase.
+How to track: After each significant promotional effort (a viral post, Reddit appearance, collaboration, paid promotion), note the spike in new subscribers and resulting revenue increase.

-You’ve known all along that not all promotion is equally effective.
-Let your ROI data make the allocation decisions for you.
+Not all promotion is equally effective.
+Let your ROI data make the platform and time allocation decisions.
+Stop spending hours on channels that don’t convert.

 10. Revenue by Source